tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/2/Activities/04-Stu_Credit_Risk_Classification/README.md

 ## Instructions

+This activity will require the use of Amazon SageMaker Studio.
+Follow each cell, complete the missing code on the starter notebook as you are guided through the process.

 1. Open Amazon SageMaker Studio and upload the provided `credit-risk-classification.ipynb` notebook to the root folder.

 2. Upload the provided `german_credit_data.csv` data file to the `Data` folder in Amazon SageMaker Studio.